lowcloudnine/tornado_static_skeleton/README.md

-# tornado_static_template
+# tornado_static_skeleton

 A template for a static index served by Tornado.
 Includes HTML5 boilerplate and Bootstrap.